itz-me-pandian/Machine-Learning/a3/Readme.md

 # Assignment 3 (`a3` Directory)

 This directory contains files and scripts for Assignment 3 of the Machine Learning course.
-The assignment focuses on practical applications of machine learning concepts, including data preprocessing, model training, evaluation, and interpretation.
+The assignment focuses on Email Spam or Ham Classification using Na¨ıve Bayes, KNN, and
+ SVM.

 ## Contents

-- **Data Files**: Dataset used for training and testing machine learning models.
+- **Dataset**:
+The Link of the dataset used in this assignment is [https://www.kaggle.com/datasets/phileinsophos/predict-loan-amount-data](https://www.kaggle.com/datasets/somesh24/spambase).
+The dataset used in this assignment is related to Email Spam or Ham Classification and is accessed via Google Drive.
+If you'd like to run the notebook locally, ensure that the dataset path is correctly specified and the required file is uploaded.
-- **Jupyter Notebooks / Python Scripts**: Code for data analysis, visualization, feature engineering, model building, and evaluation.
+- **Jupyter Notebooks for each model**: Code for data analysis, visualization, feature engineering, model building, and evaluation is given for 3 models (KNN,Naive Bayes,SVC).
-- **Results**: Output files such as plots, metrics, and model predictions.
+- **Output**: Has Output files such as ROC and Confusion Matrix.

 ## Structure

 Typical files you might find in this directory:
-- `a3.ipynb` or `assignment3.py`: Main code or notebook for the assignment.
+- `ipynb models files of 3 models`: Main code or notebook for the assignment.
-- `data/`: Folder containing datasets (CSV, TXT, etc.).
-- `plots/`: Generated visualizations from analysis.
+- `spambase_csv.csv`: dataset (CSV).
+- `output`: Output of all models(ROC,Confusion Matrix).
 - `results/`: Metrics, predictions, or model files.

 ## How to Use